-We are often asked where the company name ‘Ziggy’s Wish’ comes from.
-Ravi Thornton explains.
+We’re often asked where the name ‘Ziggy’s Wish’ comes from.
+Here Ravi tells the story …

 Those lessons were important to me for so many reasons, but for now let me introduce you to the dog who changed my life.